-Duval County superintendent officially recommends renaming Lee High, 5 other schools
+Duval County superintendent recommends renaming Lee High, 5 other schools

 |Change name to Hidden Oaks Elementary

-The district said Greene’s recommendations matched exactly the results of weeks of community balloting and the input garnered from several public meetings, where the majority supported changing the name of six schools named after Confederate figures but keeping the names of three others named for other historical figures that have become controversial for their treatment of Native Americans.
+Greene’s recommendations matched exactly the results of weeks of community balloting and the input garnered from several public meetings, where the majority supported changing the name of six schools named after Confederate figures but keeping the names of three others named for other historical figures that have become controversial for their treatment of Native Americans.

 “I want to thank all of the people who participated in this process, and I want to thank the school leaders and district employees who have managed this over the last several months,” Greene said in a statement.
 “We’ve had dozens of meetings, hours of public testimony and thousands of votes.
 All of this input has helped shape my recommendations, which I will discuss publicly with the Board next week.”